ialserda-matrik/my-json-server-sources/README.md

 # my-json-server-sources

-Public repo used to expose endpoint using my-json-server
+Public repo used to expose endpoint using my-json-server.

+## Endpoints